El Paso Electric is Prepared for the Summer

-Power demand during hot weather can overload electrical equipment causing power outages.
+During emergencies EPE has additional crews and resources to restore power as quickly as possible.
 Outages occur when circuit breakers or other protective equipment shut off the flow of power in order to prevent further damage to the electrical system.

 Planning for outages during hot weather

-Because EPE has been serving the west Texas/southern New Mexico region for more than 100 years, we’ve developed strategies that help us minimize the effects of outages that occur during the hot weather months for our customers.
+Because EPE has been serving the west Texas and the southern New Mexico region for 113 years, EPE has developed strategies that help minimize the effects of outages that occur during these months for our customers.

 During hot weather months, EPE customers naturally increase their use of air conditioners which run for longer periods as the heat continues into the late afternoon and evening hours.
 In recent years, more EPE customers have also switched to refrigerated-air units which use more energy compared to the evaporative cooling units that they replace.

 The additional demand for power may overload electric lines, transformers and other equipment used to deliver electricity.
 Sustained electric demand during hot weather may not allow transformers time to cool properly overnight, causing them to overheat and damage the electrical equipment.
 Outages related to overloaded transformers don’t affect the majority of EPE’s customers.
-They generally affect from 15 to 20 customers at one time.
 Once EPE identifies the problem, EPE’s crews replace the damaged equipment with equipment that can handle bigger loads.